 2. Edit video (optional)

 If your video is shot at several scenes or includes graphics, you’ll need video editing software.
 If you’re using a Mac, you probably have the iMovie software already on your computer.
-There are other free options for PCs that you are welcome to explore, but if you’re in doubt about which product to choose contact the CAES Office of Communications and Creative Services and they’ll help!
+There are other free options for PCs that you are welcome to explore, but if you’re in doubt about which product to choose contact the CAES Office of Marketing and Communications and they’ll help!

 There are two options for hosting your video – on your county’s own YouTube account or on the UGA Extension YouTube channel.
 Posting to the main Extension channel can be a great way to get your video more exposure.
-When in any doubt about which to use, contact the CAES Office of Communications and Creative Services and they’ll help decide.
+When in any doubt about which to use, contact the CAES Office of Marketing and Communications and they’ll help decide.

-If your office does not already have a YouTube account, please contact the CAES Office of Communications and Creative Services.
+If your office does not already have a YouTube account, please contact the CAES Office of Marketing and Communications.
 They help manage CAES and Extension YouTube accounts and ensure continuity as faculty and staff come and go.
 Do not upload videos to your personal YouTube account!

-The instructions below assume that you’ll be uploading to a county YouTube account that OCCS help you set up.
+The instructions below assume that you’ll be uploading to a county YouTube account that OMC help you set up.

 Log in to your YouTube shared account.
 Make sure your phone is plugged in to your computer.
 As of fall 2016, you’ll see the Upload button in the top right-hand corner.